 “We want to avoid unnecessary controversies and allegations,” the lady, whom I shall call Sadhna, had forewarned me.
 Those were the days when newspapers used to publish my write-ups.
 So they had to be careful.

 “Those who need us, come by themselves.
 Nearly everyone who attend the meeting had lost someone he or she loved dearly.
 We share their love for the departed.
 We help them realize that death is not the end.
-We show them how to love without attachment, to let go of those who are gone, not to keep them held back with their grief.
+We show them how to love without attachment, to let go of those who are gone, not to keep them held back with one’s grief.
 We are not in it for money or name”, she had explained.

 That was a decade-and-a half ago.
 I doubt whether Old Mr. and Mrs. Dresswala (not, again, their real names) who figure most in this blog are still around.
 I do hope they are, and in good health.
 With the passage of these fifteen years, I hope my writing this down in a blog wouldn’t amount to betrayal.